boredstiff/protio/README.md

  - gulp
  - jspm
  - make
- - On Windows, cygwin.
-Because why the fuck would you use cmd.
+ - On Windows, cygwin. cmd is not supported.

 ##### Runtime requirements:

- - Python 2.7/3.5+
+ - Python 2.7/3.6+

 ## Building For Dev: